shaheerahmed-sid/bio-digital-health-interface/README.md

 🚀 How to Use

-Move the sliders (carefully, they’re sensitive).
+Move the sliders (carefully, they’re sensitive — like your WiFi when guests come over).

 Click Predict Results.

 Get your risk prediction instantly.

+⚠️ Caution

+Like all predictive models, this tool can make mistakes — results are not 100% accurate.
+Think of it as a smart friend who’s usually right, but sometimes insists pineapple belongs on pizza.
+Always consult professional medical advice for real health decisions.

 👨‍💻 The Dream Team